-The number of parents and other folks exploring alternatives to traditional “big box” schooling, either because of COVID-19 or a host of other more established issues (likely both), has skyrocketed in recent months.
+The number of parents and caregivers exploring alternatives to traditional “big box” schooling, either because of COVID-19 or a host of other more established issues, has skyrocketed in recent months.
 Some recent polling suggests that we should expect as many as eight million new homeschoolers—and that doesn’t even count private, charter, and other alternative models.
-Even teachers are looking for ways out.
-One in five have indicated they’re looking for other avenues to use their talents this year.
+Even teachers are looking for alternative models.
+One in five teachers have indicated they’re looking for other avenues to use their talents.

-For months, we kept fingers crossed that “back-to-school 2020” might find us back in normalcy.
-But, alas, here we remain, trapped in the upside-down.
-Many of us spent sleepless nights trying to wrap our heads around the landscape of education and make an informed decision about how to school our kids.
+During the summer months of 2020, many hoped that “back-to-school 2020” might be the return of a normal year.
+But that was not the case.
+Many parents spent sleepless nights trying to wrap their heads around the landscape of education and make an informed decision about how to school their kids.
 Many of us were left with more questions than answers.
 Chief among them: “What is the appropriate path or option for my kid?”
 And while the most obvious answer is “It can be whatever I deem best for my kid,” that doesn’t exactly rid anyone of their anxiety over what to do and how to do it.
 Here is some research on the options that are available to parents:

 From homeschooling to pod and micro schooling, and various hybrid models in between, there are no shortages of options.
 And, importantly, there is no decision that cannot be undone (often even during the school year).
-You got this!
-With all that said, there are two critical and universal lessons I’ve learned along the way that might, in some way, help you.
+With that said, there are two critical and universal lessons I learned through my own research that may help you.

 You don’t have to pick from your school’s options.

-I’ve spoken to countless moms, dads, teachers, and administrators who have all expressed some level of frustration with the options their school is offering right now.
+I’ve spoken to countless moms, dads, teachers, and administrators who have all expressed some level of frustration with the options their schools offer.
 The sheer disorganization with which many districts are reopening schools has left many of us with a bad taste in our mouth.

 For many of us, the “options” will likely include (with some help from the CDC), a few of the following: